How to Keep the Mac Dock on One Screen in a Dual Monitor Setup

-But this also means that you lose all of the other features, such as each display havings its own menu bar and apps being able to run in fullscreen on each display.
+Downside: You lose other dual-monitor features.
+These include each display having its own menu bar and apps being able to run in full-screen view on each display.

-But this means you won’t be able to use a bottom-edge dock.
-It also doesn’t play nicely if you have three or more monitors because you’ll have too much screen estate to cross to reach the dock.
+Downside: You won’t be able to use a bottom-edge Dock.
+This position also doesn’t play nicely if you have three or more monitors, because you’ll have too much screen estate to cross to reach the Dock.

 Hopefully one of these two methods will work for locking your Dock to one screen.
 If you run into problems with dual displays, try these troubleshooting tips to fix your multi-monitor Mac setup .